B.C. Archaeology

 The Temple of Hatshepsut at Deir el Bahri

-Day 5: Luxor Temple - afternoon in the markets - Luxor Museum
+Day 4: Luxor Temple - Luxor markets - free time

 In the morning we visit Luxor Temple, located in the heart of the modern city.
-We explore this very photogenic monument including Ramesses II’s dramatic scenes of the Battle of Kadesh on the front pylons.
-In the afternoon there is free time to relax of explore the markets of Luxor.
-We then visit the fascinating Luxor Museum, which contains magnificent objects discovered in the local area, including objects from the tomb of Tutankhamun.
-A highlight is the cache of statues discovered in Luxor Temple.
+We explore this very photogenic monument including Ramesses II's dramatic scenes of the Battle of Kadesh on the front pylons.
+In the afternoon there is free time to relax or explore the markets of Luxor.
+Overnight Luxor.

 The sacred lake of Karnak